 Models Addressing Maternal Mental Health

 A variety of mood disorders can arise around the time of childbirth.
 The two most common disorders are perinatal mood and anxiety disorders (PMAD) and postpartum depression (PPD).
-PMAD and PPD affect 15-21% of all pregnant and postpartum women in the U.S. and have the strongest evidence base for programs and interventions.
+PMAD and PPD are common in the U.S with about 1 in 8 women experiencing PPD after childbirth.
+However, these disorders have the strongest evidence base for programs and interventions.

 PMAD and PPD can have adverse effects on the woman, as well as her infant and family, if not identified and treated in a timely manner.
 The U.S. Preventive Services Task Force reported that counseling interventions such as cognitive behavioral therapy (CBT) and interpersonal therapy (IPT) during and after pregnancy could be effective in successfully preventing PPD and PMAD.